ellienieuwdorp/queue-snipe-bot/README.md

 3. ```yarn start```

 ## Contributing

+### Coding standards
+We are using the google style guide, see: https://google.github.io/styleguide/jsguide.html

+### Project info
 For any lovelies from the server who would like to contribute, the general idea of the application is as follows:

 Using a command, mods will be able to add and remove team captains.